-I’ve never been in combat, but I imagine that when someone saves your life you forgive them all types of transgressions afterwards.
-Maybe your buddy is a mean drunk who walks out on his bar tabs and leaves his friends to clean up his messes.
-But that same sloppy jerk pulled you out of the way right as a bullet went thudding into the wall where your head had just been resting.
-By God, you’ll clean up all the messes he can make.
+I’ve never been in combat, but I imagine that when someone saves your life you’ll forgive them all types of transgressions afterwards.
+Maybe the guy or gal who saved you is a mean drunk who walks out on their bar tabs and leaves their friends to clean up their messes.
+But that same sloppy jerk pulled you out of the way right as a bullet went thudding into the wall where your head had just been.
+Maybe they’re a walking trainwreck, but dammit, they’re the only reason you’re still walking this Earth.
+By God, you’ll clean up all the messes they can make.

 When I came across the group Marah many, many years ago, I was on the bad side of unhappy.
-Their music helped me climb back onto the razor-thin walkway of life.
+Their music helped me climb back onto the good side of the razor-thin walkway of life.
 If this sounds cheesy and Judy Blume-esque as you read it, it feels even more so writing it down.

 Marah began in Philadelphia.
 They say “wooter” and “oyce” when they say water and ice.
+I was in love from the first time I listened to them.
 It was meant to be.

 They signed to Steve Earle’s record label.
-They had songs on two movie soundtracks when those were still a thing.
+They had songs on two movie soundtracks back when those were still a thing.
 In 2000, their masterpiece, Kids In Philly, was in the top 25 of Village Voice’s Pazz and Jop Poll, placing ahead of Ryan Adams’ Heartbreaker.
-They became pals with Nick Hornby, playing shows with him reading essays about music, after which they would play exceptional cover versions of the songs in his writing.
+They became pals with Nick Hornby, playing shows where Hornby read his essays about music, after which Marah would play exceptional cover versions of the songs mentioned in his writing.
 Springsteen guested on their third album, playing guitar and singing back-up on the title track to Float Away with the Friday Night Gods.
 He invited them onstage to sing with him at fucking Giants’ Stadium.

-And to borrow an image from their most widely-played song, “Faraway You,” every time they reached the door to broader success, they would fall down on the stoop, keys left jangling in the lock, and pass out before anyone knew they were there.
+And to borrow an image from their most widely-played song, “Faraway You,” every time they were about to open the door to broader success, they would fall down on the steps, keys left jangling in the lock, and pass out on the stoop before anyone even knew they were there.
 The next morning they would awake, slumped in the doorway, sunlight beating down on their face, dazed and groggy.
-But instead of wallowing in despair, they would dust themselves off, go buy a cup of coffee with a limp dollar bill fished from their jeans, smoke a square, and start walking down the street to the next jawn.
+But instead of wallowing in despair, they would dust themselves off, go buy a cup of coffee with a limp dollar bill fished from their jeans, smoke a square, and start walking down the street, on to the next jawn.